Skip to main content

 • Attribute Type:

-• Select Personal if SCIM provisioning executes when attaching a single user to the Okta LinearB app.
+• Select Personal if SCIM provisioning runs when attaching a single user to the Okta LinearB app.

-• Select Group if SCIM provisioning executes when attaching a group to the Okta LinearB app.
+• Select Group if SCIM provisioning runs when attaching a group to the Okta LinearB app.

 3.2 Configure Okta User Custom Fields

-To ensure SCIM provisioning functions correctly, custom attributes must be configured for Okta users.
+To ensure SCIM provisioning functions correctly, custom attributes must also be configured for Okta users.

 3.3 Map Attributes to User Profile